microsoft/react-native-windows-samples/docs/native-platform-components.md

 ## Next Steps

-After you've implemented your native library, the final step is consume it in your React Native for Windows app.
+After you've implemented your native library, the final step is to consume it in your React Native for Windows app.
 Continue with [Native Platform: Using Native Libraries](native-platform-using.md).